dynverse/dyngen/README.md

   - OPTIMISATION: All aspects of the pipeline have been optimised towards execution time and end-user usability.

-  - OPTIMISATION: `dyngen` 0.2.0 uses `fastgssa` 0.2.0, which has also been rewritten entirely in `Rcpp`, thereby improving the speed significantly.
+  - OPTIMISATION: `dyngen` 0.2.0 uses `gillespie` 0.2.0, which has also been rewritten entirely in `Rcpp`, thereby improving the speed significantly.